Ex-Bar Director Accused Of $314K Theft As Son Flaunts Lavish Trips, Cosmetic Work Online: PA AG

 Hagins allegedly misappropriated a total of $314,759 between 2018 and 2023, using the money for personal indulgences and to benefit Cuddles for Kids, a nonprofit she helped create with her family, according to investigators.
 She reportedly had no other source of income that could have supported the lifestyle she was leading.

-Photos posted online by her son show Hagins vacationing in Cancún, Mexico, the Bahamas, and Italy during the period of the alleged thefts.
-He also shared photos of his parents recently and from decades ago obviously showing the cosmetic procedures.
+Photos posted online by her son show the Hagins vacationing in Cancún, Mexico, the Bahamas, and Italy during the period of the alleged thefts.
+He also shared photos of his parents recently and from decades ago, obviously showing the cosmetic procedures.
+Ironically her sons Facebook intro reads "Enjoying every opportunity that comes my way."

 In 2022, she was honored with the prestigious Arthur J. Birdsall Award by the Pennsylvania Bar Association for professional excellence.
 Around the same time, she also received the Yellow Rose Award from the YWCA, recognizing her efforts to empower women and serve the community through volunteer work with Cuddles for Kids, The Free Store – Johnstown, and CFK Caring Nooks.